 But one day out of her years of suffering she heard that this Jesus was coming.
 Perhaps.
 Maybe.
 Do you think He could heal her?
 Could this living misery actually come to an end?
 If only… She had hope.

-So she braved her face and left her home where she had locked herself up to live in her misery by herself.
+So she braved her face and left her home where she had locked herself into this small world to live in her misery by herself.
 Jewish customs required her to live in this shack.
 But who had truly put her into this shack?
 The customs or her misery?

 Upon leaving her house her hopes were crushed.
 The crowds around this Man were enormous.
 She would never be able to get through the crowds.
 And if she did, how would she get His attention?
 But this was a desperate situation.
 The tension of hope was rising within her.
 She was finding Plan B. “She said to herself, “If I can just touch His clothes, I will get well.”
 (Matthew 9:21) If only…